MRI: Magnetic Resonance Imaging

 After you have removed all metal objects, the technologist will position you on a special table.
 Your head will be placed in a padded plastic cradle or on a pillow, and the table will slide into the scanner.
 You will be able to communicate with the technologist during the scan.

 For clear pictures, you will be asked to hold very still and relax.
 In some cases, you will be asked to hold your breath for up to 30 seconds.
 Any movement, especially of your head or back (even moving your jaw to talk) during the scan will seriously blur the pictures.
 While the machine is taking your pictures, you will hear rapidly repeating, loud thumping noises coming from the walls of the scanner.
 During this time, you should breath quietly and normally but otherwise refrain from any movement, coughing or wiggling.
 When the thumping noise stops, you must refrain from changing your position or moving about.
-Your exam will take between 15 and 45 minutes to complete.
+Your exam can take between 15 and 90 minutes to complete.

 ...one of the most advanced diagnostic imaging tools used for the evaluation of many medical conditions